apache/aurora/docs/user-guide.md

 [configuration reference](configuration-reference.md#user-content-healthcheckconfig-objects) for
 configuration options for this feature.

+#### Snoozing Health Checks

+If you need to pause your health check, you can do so by touching a file inside of your sandbox, named `.healthchecksnooze`

+As long as that file is present, health checks will be disabled, enabling users to gather core dumps or other performance measurements without worrying about Aurora's health check killing their process.

+WARNING: Remember to remove this when you are done, otherwise your instance will have permanently disabled health checks.

 #### Tearing a task down

 The Executor follows an escalation sequence when killing a running task: